Gnomorian/gnom-gnom-utils/README.md

 # ITEMS
 ## Block-Finder: Used to find blocks around the player.
+  - Uses Experience from the player as Power
   - GUI pops up:
     -Block Id/Name/Value
       - include wildcards?
       - include multiple entries?
-    - Search radius (x, y, z) from your position
+    - Search radius (x, y, z) from your position.
-    - Uses Experience from the player as Power